jabir7860/jabir7860/README.md

-Hi 👋, I'm Mohammad Jabir
+Hi 👋, I'm Mohammad Jabir.
-Full Stack Developer / Aspiring Software Developer
+Full Stack Developer / Aspiring Software Developer.

-🔭 I’m currently working on Full Stack Projects
+🔭 I’m currently working on Full Stack Projects.

-🌱 I’m Aspring For the Role of Software Developemnt Engineer
+🌱 I’m Aspring For the Role of Software Development Engineer

 💬 Ask me about full stack development,DSA,Machine Learning.

-📫 You can contact me at 6303570475
+📫 You can contact me at 6303570475.